Breastfeeding and dummies: Everything you need to know

 Many parents wonder if giving their baby a dummy will interfere with their breastfeeding journey.
 While there are some things to consider when it comes to using dummies while breastfeeding, it's important to remember that they don't have to be a barrier to a successful breastfeeding journey.

-Babies sometimes need additional comfort or reassurance, and that's where dummies can come in handy.
-With the right approach, you can safely use dummies to soothe your baby without compromising your milk supply or your breastfeeding routine.
+As every new and existing parent knows, babies sometimes need additional comfort or reassurance, and that's where dummies can come in handy.
+And with the right approach, you can safely use dummies to soothe your baby without compromising your milk supply or your breastfeeding routine.

 In this simple guide, we'll give you some practical tips and advice on how to use dummies when breastfeeding, so you can make informed decisions about what’s best for you and your baby.